AdamWongCH/analytics-thinking/1-Introduction/lesson.md

 * a student’s age
 * the number of applications

-By itself, the number tells us very little.

-Data is:
+By itself, data has no meaning.

-**raw, unprocessed facts without context**
+Data is **raw, unprocessed facts without context**.

-This means data on its own is not yet useful for decision-making.

 ---

 ## From Data to Information

-When data is organised and given context, it becomes **information**.
+When data is given context, it becomes information.

 For example:

 * “37 students applied for this course”
 * “The temperature is 37°C”

-Now the number has meaning.

-A useful way to think about this is:

-**Information = Data + Context**
+Information = Data + Context

 ---

 ## What is Data Mining?

-Data mining is the process of transforming data into useful information and insight.
+Data mining is the process of transforming data into useful information.

 It involves:

 * discovering patterns
 * identifying relationships
-* extracting useful signals
+* extracting insights

 More importantly:

-**Data mining is about finding patterns that support decision-making.**
+> Data mining helps us find patterns that support decision-making.

-A pattern is only valuable if it helps someone understand a situation better or act more effectively.

 ---

 ## Types of Analytics

-Analytics can be viewed as different levels of questioning:
+Different types of analytics answer different questions:

 * **Descriptive** — What happened?
 * **Diagnostic** — Why did it happen?
 * **Predictive** — What will happen?
 * **Prescriptive** — What should we do?

-These levels build on one another.

-For example:

-* Descriptive: student logins dropped
-* Diagnostic: participation fell after assignment release
-* Predictive: some students may be at risk of disengagement
-* Prescriptive: intervene early with reminders or support

 ---

 ## From Data to Decision

-The real goal of analytics is to move from raw data to meaningful action.
+The goal is to move from:

-A useful flow is:

 **Data → Information → Insight → Decision → Impact**

-Many people stop at information.
+Most people stop at information or dashboards.

-They produce reports, dashboards, or summaries.

-But the real value of analytics comes later:

-* **Insight** helps us understand what the information means
-* **Decision** helps us choose what to do
-* **Impact** is the result of that action
+Value comes from:

+> **decisions and actions**

 ---

-## Worked Example
+## Example

-Consider this student data:
+Student data:

 * low logins
 * missing assignment
 * no forum activity

-We can move through the analytics flow like this:

-### Data

-The student shows:

-* low logins
-* no submission
-* no forum activity
+---

 ### Information

-This student has **low engagement**
+Low engagement

+---

 ### Insight

-Low engagement may indicate that the student is at risk of falling behind or disengaging further
+Student may be at risk

+---

 ### Decision

-Follow up early with a reminder, check-in, or support intervention

-### Impact

-The student may re-engage before the situation worsens
+Intervene early

 ---

-## When to Use This Thinking
+## From Insight to Action

-This way of thinking is useful whenever you are working with data and need to move beyond description.

-For example:

-* student engagement monitoring
-* customer behaviour analysis
-* operational dashboards
-* survey and feedback reporting

-In all of these cases, the key question is the same:
+Understanding the data is not the final step.

-**What should this data help us understand or decide?**
+We still need to decide:

+* Which students should we focus on?
+* What action should we take?

+Different interpretations may lead to different decisions.

+This is why **thinking matters**.

 ---

-## Common Pitfall

-A common mistake is to stop too early.

-For example:

-* collecting data
-* summarising data
-* visualising data

-These are useful steps, but they are not the end goal.

-A dashboard without interpretation is only a display.

-Analytics becomes valuable when it supports a decision or action.

----

-## How this connects

-In the exercise, you will:

-* interpret a simple student scenario

-In the lab, you will:

-* analyse a dataset
-* identify at-risk students
-* recommend an action

-This means you will move from **concept** to **thinking** to **application**.

----

 ## Key Takeaway

-The goal is not just to do analysis.
+The goal is not to do analysis.

-The goal is to **think with analysis**.
+> **The goal is to think with analysis — and decide what to do next.**